PlutoZhang/Zowe-docs/topics/api-mediation/api-mediation-uninstall.md

 **Follow these steps:**

-1. Stop your API Mediation services by running the following operator command:
+1. Stop your API Mediation services using the following command:

     ```
     C ZOESVR